At a glance

 The Hook & Ladder is defined by a step most sub shops never take: after it is built, the whole closed sandwich is run through a steamer before it reaches you.
 Smoked turkey breast and Virginia honey ham get layered with Monterey Jack on a toasted roll, which on paper is a plain deli order.
 Then heat and moisture are pushed through the shut sandwich, and that is the move that changes everything.
 The Jack softens and slumps down into the meat, the smoky turkey and the sweet ham warm into one another instead of sitting as cold separate decks, and the roll relaxes around its filling rather than holding it stiffly apart.

 The cheese is picked for temperament, not punch.
 Monterey Jack melts smooth and stays mild, so under steam it binds the two meats together without splitting into oil or sharpening into something that would fight the turkey's smoke or the honey ham's sweetness.
 A sharper cheese would announce itself; the Jack disappears into its job.
-The two meats are chosen to play off each other rather than compete, the cured sweetness of the ham against the woodsmoke of the turkey, and the steam is what marries them, blurring the line where one stops and the other starts so the bite reads as a single warmed flavor rather than two cold ones stacked.
+The two meats are chosen to play off each other rather than compete, the cured sweetness of the ham against the woodsmoke of the turkey, and the heat is what marries them, blurring the line where one stops and the other starts so the bite reads as a single warmed flavor rather than two cold ones stacked.

 The part that outlived the founders' ownership is the charity.
-After Hurricane Katrina in 2005, Chris and Robin drove to Mississippi to feed first responders, and out of that trip they started the Firehouse Subs Public Safety Foundation, which buys lifesaving equipment for fire and police departments, extrication tools, thermal cameras, rescue boats, AEDs, bunker gear.
-It is funded in part by a round-up at the register and famously by the empty pickle buckets the restaurants sell off rather than throw out.
-By its twentieth anniversary in September 2025 the foundation reported more than one hundred and seven million dollars granted to first responders across North America, a figure the company points to more readily than it points to any sandwich.
+After Hurricane Katrina in 2005, Chris and Robin drove to Mississippi to feed first responders, and out of that trip they started the Firehouse Subs Public Safety Foundation, which buys lifesaving equipment for fire and police departments: extrication tools, thermal cameras, rescue boats, AEDs, bunker gear.
+It is funded in part by a round-up at the register and by the empty pickle buckets the restaurants sell off rather than throw out.
+By its twentieth anniversary in September 2025 the foundation had granted more than one hundred and seven million dollars to first responders across North America, a figure the company points to more readily than it points to any sandwich.